samiesaheb/Weather-Forecasting/README.md

-# weather-forecasting
+# Weather forecasting of average temperatures in Bangkok, Thailand
 The main objectives of this project are to analyze temperature data, implement the ARIMA model, and forecast future temperatures.
-The focus is specifically on Bangkok, Thailand, providing insights into temperature trends for the city.
+The focus is specifically on Bangkok, Thailand, I was born and brought up in this country, so this is a particularly important topic for me to investigate.
+I will be providing insights into temperature trends for the city.